Responding To A Critical Incident At Work

 What is a Critical Incident?

-A critical incident is a sudden, unexpected, and overwhelming event that is out of the range of expected experiences.
-Critical incidents may invoke feelings of intense fear, helplessness, horror or completely out of control.
+A critical incident is a sudden, unexpected, and overwhelming event that falls outside the range of normal workplace experiences.
+Critical incidents can invoke intense fear, helplessness, or a sense of being completely out of control.

 - Workplace fatality or near miss

-- Being involved in or witnessing an accident
+- Being involved in or witnessing a serious accident

 - A serious injury